WadeP6970/johnricco.github.io/_posts/2017-4-4-python-html.md

             for row in self.tables_html[n].find_all("tr"):

-                # Skip row if its blank
+                # Skip row if it's blank
                 if len(row.find_all(["td", "th"])) == 0:
                     next